Spanish Adoptionism: Felix of Urgel

 In the midst of his dialogue with Beatus on the issue of adoption, Elipandus wrote to Felix of Urgel (d.
-818), bishop of Urgell in Carolingian-occupied territory in the Pyrenees, for another opinion on the matter.
+818), Bishop of Urgell in Carolingian-occupied territory in the Pyrenees, for another opinion on the matter.
 It was Felix's teaching that first caught the attention of Frankish scholars and churchmen.
 None of Felix's works survive, and his teachings only survive as they were portrayed by the Carolingian scholars who opposed him.

-Felix appears to have relied heavily on the language of adoption, tying the adoption of Christ's humanity by the divine to Christ's mediation of adoptive son-ship for all believing Christians.
+Felix appears to have relied heavily on the language of adoption, tying the adoption of Christ's humanity by the divine to Christ's mediation of adoptive sonship for all believing Christians.
 Cavadini sees in this position a moderating stance between Elipandus and Beatus.
-Ultimately, Felix's Christology became the prime target for Carolingian interlocutors.
-Facing ecclesiastical and political pressure, he recanted before the pope.
+Ultimately, Felix's Christology became the prime target for Carolingian interlocutors, and facing ecclesiastical and political pressure, he recanted before the pope.
 In 799, Felix composed his Confessio, in which he renounced "Nestorian" teachings and agreed to no longer use the term adoptivus.

 The Carolingian response

-In 785, Pope Hadrian I appears to have been the first to attack Elipandus' Adoptionist Christology as a form of Nestorianism, although the pope does not seem to have been fully informed on the content of the teaching.
-The pope’s initial negative response – describing Adoptionism as Nestorian in separating the Son of God from the human son of Mary – shaped the perception of the theology for later Carolingians.
+In 785, Pope Hadrian I appears to have been the first to attack Elipandus' Adoptionist Christology as a form of Nestorianism, although the pope does not seem to have been fully informed on the content of his teachings.
+The pope's initial negative response – describing Adoptionism as Nestorian in separating the Son of God from the human son of Mary – shaped the perception of the theology for later Carolingians.

-Charlemagne as well grew concerned by reports of heresy in his new Pyrenees territories, and commissioned his own response to the Adoptionist teaching, spearheaded by his erudite court scholar Alcuin of York.
+Charlemagne also grew concerned by reports of heresy in his new Pyrenean territories, and commissioned his own response to the Adoptionist teaching, spearheaded by his erudite court scholar Alcuin of York.
 This Carolingian response developed in three regional councils called by the king in 792 (Regensburg), 795 (Frankfurt), and 799 (Aachen).

-The Council of Frankfurt in 795 was particularly significant, commissioning three documents to address the Adoptionist position: the "Letter of the Bishops of Frankland to the Bishops of Spain" (written by Alcuin), the Liber sacrosyllabus of Paulinus of Aquileia, and the "Letter of Charlemagne to Elipandus".
-All three works followed Pope Hadrian's early characterization of the Adoptionist position as Nestorian.
-Alcuin in particular developed his critique around the classical orthodox Christological dichotomy which emerged from the eastern Christological controversies of the fifth and sixth centuries: Nestorianism on one extreme and Monophysitism on the other.
+The Council of Frankfurt in 795 was particularly significant, commissioning three documents to address the Adoptionist position: the Letter of the Bishops of Frankland to the Bishops of Spain (written by Alcuin), the Liber sacrosyllabus of Paulinus of Aquileia, and the Letter of Charlemagne to Elipandus.
+All three works followed Pope Hadrian I's early characterization of the Adoptionist position as Nestorian.
+Alcuin, in particular, developed his critique around the classical orthodox Christological dichotomy which emerged from eastern Christological controversies of the fifth and sixth centuries: Nestorianism on one extreme, and Monophysitism on the other.
 Alcuin refined this view in his writings against Felix of Urgel: "Letter 23 to Felix", Adversus Felicem Urgellitanum Episcopum Libri VII, and Liber Adversus Haeresin Felicis.
 Other Carolingian attacks on Adoptionism were composed by Benedict of Aniane, Paulinus II of Aquileia (Three Books Against Felix), and later, by Agobard.
-An official condemnation by Pope Leo III in 798 ended with Felix's final recantation in 799.
+An official condemnation by Pope Leo III in 798 ended with Felix's final recantation in 799 through his Confessio.
 According to Pelikan, the orthodox Catholic consensus held that the key error of Spanish Adoptionism was to make Christ's sonship a predicate of his two natures rather than on his single personhood.